top of page

 ROTORUA/TAUPO – 5 Days

-Next on this one-month New Zealand Road trip itinerary for the North Island, you'll be heading a 2-hour drive inland to Rotorua and Taupo.
+Next on this one-month NZ Road trip itinerary for the North Island, you'll be heading a 2-hour drive inland to Rotorua and Taupo.

 Rotura and Taupo are only an hour apart, and this area is a volcanic hotspot in NZ with one of the world’s most active geothermal fields.
 Everywhere you turn there's evidence of its volcanic history and you can’t escape the smell of sulphur (eggy farts!)